These Vegan Cream Cheese Puffs are rich and creamy, with a crispy exterior. They're quick and easy to make and really additive!

-Many moons ago, before I was a vegan and could eat gluten, I would load up on cream cheese wontons at the all you can eat buffet at a local Chinese restaurant.
+Many moons ago, before I was a vegan and could eat gluten, I would load up on cream cheese wontons at the all-you-can-eat buffet at a local Chinese restaurant.
 It was a treat because the brunch outing was reserved for special occasions.

-Going vegan was a no-brainer for me, and I don't miss anything that I gave up.
+Going vegan was a no-brainer for me, and I didn't miss anything that I gave up.
 When I gave up gluten that was another story.
 It was not a choice, and there are textures that I miss that are hard to recreate.

 Last night those yummy cream cheese puffs popped into my brain.
 I loved the contrasting textures from the crispiness of the wonton wrapper with the creaminess of the cream cheese.